-Pay special attention to the oil level.
-A rise in oil level during cold weather can indicate contaminants collecting. in the oil sump or crankcase.
+Pay special attention to the engine oil level during cold weather operation.
+A rise in engine oil level can indicate contaminants collecting in the oil sump or crankcase.
 Change oil immediately if the oil level begins to rise.
-Monitor the oil level, and if it continues to rise, discontinue to use and determine the cause or see your dealer.
+Monitor the oil level, and if it continues to rise, discontinue use and determine the cause, or see your dealer.